 - For Greenplum targets, DataStreamer uses the Greenplum gpfdist utility. - For Netezza targets, Fast Clone unloads data to the named pipes that represent the Netezza external tables.
-DataStreamer uses bulk Insert to load data from the external tables to the corresponding target tables. - For Teradata targets, DataStreamer send the unloaded data directly to the Teradata Parallel Data Pump, FastLoad, or MultiLoad utility for loading to the target. - For Vertica targets, DataStreamer uses the COPY command on the server side and the LCOPY command on the client side to send the unloaded data directly to Vertica targets.
+DataStreamer uses bulk Insert to load data from the external tables to the corresponding target tables. - For Teradata targets, DataStreamer sends the unloaded source data to the Teradata Parallel Transporter (TPT) Load Operator, Update Operator, or Stream Operator, depending on the type of load utility that you specified in the teradata_loader_to_use parameter. - For Vertica targets, DataStreamer uses the COPY command on the server side and the LCOPY command on the client side to send the unloaded data directly to Vertica targets.